PoisotLab/MS_befwm_softwarenote/ms.md

 had no qualitative bearing on the results.
 Values close to 0 indicate little variation over time, and increasingly negative values indicate larger fluctuations (relative to the mean standing biomass).

-## Saving simulations and output format

-The core function (`simulate`) returns objects with a fixed format, made of three fields: `:p` has all the parameters used to start the simulation (including the food web itself), `:t` has a list of all timesteps (including intermediate integration points), and `:B` is is a matrix of biomasses for each population (columns) over time (rows).
-All measures on output described above operate on this object.

-The output of simulations can be saved to disk in either the `JSON` (javascript object notation) format, or in the native `jld` format.
-The `jld` option should be preferred since it preserves the structure of all objects (`JSON` should be used when the results will be analyzed outside of `Julia`, for example in `R`).
-The function to save results is called `befwm.save` (note that `befwm.` in front is mandatory, to avoid clashes with other functions called `save` in base `Julia` or other packages).

 # Implementation and availability